NeuralDance/RAG-example-python/README.md

 ## How to use Observability?

 During each run, we automatically log the RAG data to provide maximum observability and make both debugging and production easier.
 You can disable this setting `logging = False` in `main.py`.
-Your logs are saved under `rag/observe/logs` in `.json` files.
+Your logs are saved under `observe/logs` in `.json` files.
 You can set a `trace_tag` in the `main.py` function when running a RAG search to easier find your belonging logs.
-Examples how to visualise the logs (in more readable format than JSON) use the `Agent-Observability-Visualizer.ipynb` notebook.
+Examples how to visualise the logs (in more readable format than JSON) use the `observe/Agent-Observability-Visualizer.ipynb` notebook.

 ### What is logged?